 In developing countries, more than 30% of the food produced for human consumption in Sub-Saharan Africa is being lost because of inadequate postharvest management (Musa-Gambo, 2020).
-Cultivation of rice in all the agro-ecological zones in Nigeria is relatively carried out by small scale farmers (Ubeh et al., 2020).
-Studies revealed that as the consumption level of rice increases, it directly affects production because of postharvest losses experienced by farmers during harvesting, which has resulted to the need to develop post-harvest and value chain sectors in the country to reduce these losses incurred during the production process (National Agricultural Extension and Research Liaison Services (NAERLS) 2022; Nwaobiala and Ubeh, 2020; Oyaniran, 2022).
+The cultivation of rice in all the agroecological zones in Nigeria is relatively carried out by small-scale farmers (Ubeh et al., 2020).
+Studies revealed that as the consumption level of rice increases, it directly affects production because of post-harvest losses experienced by farmers during harvesting, which has resulted in the need to develop post-harvest and value chain sectors in the country to reduce these losses incurred during the production process (National Agricultural Extension and Research Liaison Services (NAERLS) 2022; Nwaobiala and Ubeh, 2020; Oyaniran, 2022).

-West African Rice Development Association (2021) asserted that lack of storage and agro-processing facilities pose great impediments to Nigeria's rice value chain, which is a major staple food and mostly cultivated crop and sustains the livelihoods of millions of people thereby resulting to a chain of losses and huge wastage.
-Rice post-harvest losses are largely caused by field insect pests, fungal and bacterial diseases, poor management practices and unavailability of storage facilities and mechanical damage during harvesting.
+West African Rice Development Association (2021) asserted that lack of storage and agro-processing facilities pose great impediments to Nigeria's rice value chain, which is a major staple food and mostly cultivated crop and sustains the livelihoods of millions of people thereby resulting in a chain of losses and huge wastage.

-Egwuonwu, (2020) in his study attributed proper postharvest management system as a means of reducing the quantity and quality of rice losses which leads to higher income and food security of the farmer.
-Post-harvest operations in rice are regarded as the stage involving production by which harvesting follows when the panicle is separated from the rice plant at harvest, which is considered as the starting point of post-harvest management process.
-This process are divided into two groups namely technical activities (harvesting, field drying, threshing, cleaning, additional drying, storage, processing) and economic activities (transporting, marketing, quality control, information and communication, administration and management) (Food and Agriculture Organization (FAO), 2021).
-Moreover, it has been reported that the Federal Government of Nigeria total cost of post-harvest losses have risen to over \$3.5 trillion annually which translate to be about 50 percent of the foods produced, which has resulted to negative effect on agricultural Gross Domestic Product (GDP) (Federal Ministry of Agriculture and Rural Development (FMA&RD), 2022).
+Rice post-harvest losses are largely caused by field insect pests, fungal and bacterial diseases, poor management practices unavailability of storage facilities, and mechanical damage during harvesting.

-The International Food Policy Research Institute (IFPRI) (2023), reported that the causes of food losses especially rice in developing countries may not be unconnected with; inadequate extension services that is required to train farmers in handling and application of recommended storage technologies of rice and poor market access.
-In view of the above assertion, it seems there is paucity of information on the socio-economic factors of farmers that determine their utilization of rice post-harvest management practices in the area of study.
+Egwuonwu, (2020) in a study attributed a proper postharvest management system as a means of reducing the quantity and quality of rice losses which leads to higher income and food security for the farmer.
+Post-harvest operations in rice are regarded as the stage involving production by which harvesting follows when the panicle is separated from the rice plant at harvest, which is considered the starting point of the post-harvest management process.
+This process is divided into two groups namely technical activities (harvesting, field drying, threshing, cleaning, additional drying, storage, processing) and economic activities (transporting, marketing, quality control, information communication, administration and management) (Food and Agriculture Organization (FAO), 2021).
+Moreover, it has been reported that the Federal Government of Nigeria's total cost of post-harvest losses has risen to over \$3.5 trillion annually which translates to about 50 percent of the foods produced, which has resulted in a negative effect on the agricultural Gross Domestic Product (GDP) (Federal Ministry of Agriculture and Rural Development (FMA&RD), 2022).

-This necessitated the researchers to undertake the study to analyse socio-economic determinants of utilization of post-harvest management practices among farmers in rice producing areas (Ikwuano and Umuahia North Local Government Areas) of Abia State, Nigeria.
+The International Food Policy Research Institute (IFPRI) (2023), reported that the causes of food losses especially rice in developing countries may not be unconnected with; inadequate extension services that are required to train farmers in handling and application of recommended storage technologies of rice and poor market access.
+Given the above assertion, it seems there is a paucity of information on the socio-economic factors of farmers that determine their utilization of rice postharvest management practices in the area of study.

-Specific objectives of this paper were to;
+This necessitated the researchers to undertake the study to analyse socio-economic determinants of utilization of post-harvest management practices among farmers in rice-producing areas (Ikwuano and Umuahia North Local Government Areas) of Abia State, Nigeria.

-i.Describe socioeconomic characteristics of farmers;
+The specific objectives of this paper were to:

-ii.
-Ascertain levels of farmers' utilization of rice postharvest management practices; and iii.
+- i.
+Describe the socioeconomic characteristics of farmers: - ii.
+Ascertain levels of farmers' utilization of rice postharvest management practices; and - iii.
 Examine constraints to farmers' utilization of rice post-harvest management practices in the study area.